About SketchList 3D – furniture design software.

 I need a little help on one of the attached files.
 I am attempting to make dental molding that wraps around the side of my wall cabinet.

 Two approaches to dental molding.
-One is to cut non-round holes.
-After the March 1 upgrade you will be able to cut and then clone and space them over a given distance.
+One is to cut non-round holes and then clone and space them over a given distance.
 The other way to to take a small block and do a clone and space with that — that works in the current version.

 Can I copy a drawer from one assembly to another?